rust-lang-ua/rustcamp/1_concepts/1_5_convert_cast_deref/README.md

 Task 1.5: Conversions, casting and dereferencing
 ================================================

-As [Rust] is a 📰 [strongly typed][1] language, all type conversions must be performed explicitly in the code.
-As [Rust] has a rich type system (programming logic and semantics are mostly expressed in types rather than in values), type conversions are inevitable in almost every single line of code.
-Fortunately, [Rust] offers 📚 [well-designed type conversion capabilities][`std::convert`], which are quite ergonomic, intuitive and are pleasant to use.
+As 📚 [Rust] is a 📰 [strongly typed][1] language, all type conversions must be performed explicitly in the code.
+As 📚 [Rust] has a rich type system (programming logic and semantics are mostly expressed in types rather than in values), type conversions are inevitable in almost every single line of code.
+Fortunately, 📚 [Rust] offers 📚 [well-designed type conversion capabilities][`std::convert`], which are quite ergonomic, intuitive and are pleasant to use.

 ## Value-to-value conversion

-Value-to-value conversion in [Rust] is done with [`From`] and [`Into`] mirrored traits (implementing the first one automatically implements another one).
+Value-to-value conversion in 📚 [Rust] is done with 📚 [`From`] and 📚 [`Into`] mirrored traits (implementing the first one automatically implements another one).
 These traits provide __non-fallible conversion__.

-If your conversion may fail, then you should use [`TryFrom`]/[`TryInto`] analogues, which __allow failing in a controlled way__.
+If your conversion may fail, then you should use 📚 [`TryFrom`]/📚 [`TryInto`] analogues, which __allow failing in a controlled way__.

 ```rust
 let num: u32 = 5;